BalashovK/SubtitleViewer/README.md

 This software is for a theater to show large subtitles on a TV screen or with projector during the  play.

-Current main use-case is to allow english speakers to watch shows in other languages.
+Current main use-case is to allow English speakers to watch shows in other languages.

 We run this from a Windows laptop connected to a projector or large screen TVs, in full screen mode.